QPtiling/2Dtilings/README.md

 ## Binary files
 Binary data files are located at a directory /binary.
-Each binary file includes the vertex points and nearest-neighbor bonds.
+Each binary file includes the vertex points (~ one million) and nearest-neighbor bonds.
 The structure of the data should be clear after reading the source code of "src.cpp".
 Larger lattice data is upon request.

 |Name| File | Sites | Bonds | *Density |
 |:--|:-----------|:-----------:|:------------:|--:|